 Susan keeps in touch with Friends in Tibbies worldwide through Facebook.
 She has helped organize several Tournament of Tibbies events and enjoyed hosting the Tibbies by the Sea Beach Walks on the beautiful Delaware coast.
 Susan is grateful to her many Friends in Tibbies for encouraging her to keep writing about Tibbies.

-Susan lives in Delaware with her three Tibbies—Coco, Twyla and Suzy Q. She is a retired systems support manager for the State of Delaware Department of State.
+Susan lives in Delaware with her two Tibbies—Twyla and Honey.
+She is a retired systems support manager for the State of Delaware Department of State.
 For fun, she loves reading and movies, follows pro ice hockey and tennis, studies history and enjoys nature in all its forms.